Update: Even now, in 2017, after I have tried other new products, KitchenAid KFP1642CA is still the best food processor for professional use.

 - Tube that is wide enough to almost eliminate (minimize) the need for pre-cutting (this makes all the difference in prep time)

-- Versatility (especially with the number of slicing discs)
+- Versatility (especially with the number of slicing discs) – a good criteria for choosing the best fod processor.

 - Volume – they do have sidekick food processors (mini choppers) that are used for lighter jobs, but for their main food processor they rarely go below 14 cup volume